Rosa Camden's Candelight Vigil

 I wake the moment the sun rises on May 2nd.
 Its coastal light traces the fine line of the horizon.
 Another day, another day of movement, of progression.
 I open the doors at each stop.
 On a loop, I brake and press on the gas.
 I pull over.
 I yield, and above, the sun continues its arc across the sky.
 I think of Rosa.
 Her children.
 Her husband.
 Her sister.
 Death clung to her in life and drew me to her.
 In the sea of movement, she was as still as a picture.

 The businessman watches me in the mirror.
 He wears his pinstriped suit.
 He carries his folded newspaper.
 I turn back to the road, appreciating the cracks in the pavement, the potholes.
 I think of her.

 He silently watches pedestrians blur into a single line.
 It’s a slow night, but I’ve still got hours to go.
 Stop after empty stop.
 Even so, I slide along the curb and wait.
 Cars eagerly rush past as I glide back onto the road.

 “You can’t possibly know that,” he finally replies.

 I meet his gaze in the mirror and smile a small smile, a bit sad and a bit something else.

-Bernie Groves is a BIPOC writer of speculative fiction currently working toward an MFA in Creative Writing at Columbia College Chicago.
+Bernie Groves is a writer of speculative fiction currently working toward an MFA in Creative Writing.
 She travels whenever she can and likes to jot down interesting sights.
 She has work forthcoming in Daastan Literary Magazine and has been published in Literary Yard and others.
 Her work has also been included in an anthology published by Clarendon Publishing House, Inc. Groves lives in Chicago with her partner and their cat named Mouse.